---

 export DD_REMOTE_CONFIG_ENABLED=true

-# Required: Enable experimental feature flagging support
+# Required: Enable the feature flagging provider

 export DD_EXPERIMENTAL_FLAGGING_PROVIDER_ENABLED=true